Quality statement 5: Maintaining and developing relationships

 Dementia: assessment, management and support for people living with dementia and their carers (2018) NICE guideline 97, recommendation 1.13.1

 Personalisation – a rough guide (2012) SCIE guide 47

 Dignity in care (2006, updated 2013) SCIE guide 15, Social inclusion

 Dignity in care (2006, updated 2013) SCIE guide 15, Choice and control

 This refers to actions taken by care providers to ensure that people with dementia can maintain and develop relationships.
 This includes, but is not limited to, providing transport to social events, and providing a suitable setting for friends and family to visit and socialise with people in residential care settings.
 People with dementia may face particular difficulties when engaging with others, such as communication difficulties, and may need skilled support to maintain and develop relationships.
 This could be provided by family and friends or paid staff.
 The skill lies in understanding the difficulties people have in engaging, and knowing how to address these.

 The Department of Health defines a carer as someone who provides unpaid support to family or friends who couldn't manage without this help, whether they're caring for a relative, partner or friend who is ill, frail, disabled or has mental health or substance misuse problems.

 Social care staff should identify the specific needs of people with dementia and their carers arising from diversity, including gender, sexuality, ethnicity, age and religion.
-These needs should be recorded in care plans and addressed (NICE clinical guideline 42 recommendations 188.8.131.52 and 184.108.40.206).
+These needs should be recorded in care plans and addressed (NICE guideline on dementia, recommendation 1.13.1).